soot-oss/soot/README.md

 ```

 ## Use from the Command Line
+To execute Soot using Java 1.9, but analyzing a classpath run:
+`java -cp soot-trunk-j9.jar soot.Main -cp VIRTUAL_FS_FOR_JDK9:directoryToAnalyse --process-dir directoryToAnalyse`

+the value `VIRTUAL_FS_FOR_JDK9` indicates that Soot should search Java's 9 virtual filesystem `jrt:/` for classes, too, although Soot is not executed in module mode.

 To load modules and classes in Soot using java 1.8 run:

 ` java -cp PATH_TO_JAVA9/jrt-fs.jar:soot-trunk-j9.jar soot.Main -pp -soot-modulepath modules/  `